aaronbloomfield/pdr/labs/lab09-64bit/index.md

 In-lab
 ------

-Come to lab with a functioning version of the pre-lab, and be prepared to demonstrate that you understand how to build and run the pre-lab programs.
-If you cannot, work through the tutorial during lab.
-If you are unsure about any part of the pre-lab, talk to a TA.
-The in-lab will ask you to write C++ code and examine the generated assembly language for a variety of topics.

-You should be able to explain and write recursive functions for the final exam, so make sure that you understand how to implement the pre-lab program.
-Speak to a TA if you have any questions.

 The general activity of this in-lab will be to write small snippets of C++ code, compile them so that you can look at the generated assembly code, then make modifications and recompile as needed in order to deduce the representation of a number of C++ constructs, listed below.
 Remember that we are compiling using `clang++ -S -m64 -mllvm --x86-asm-syntax=intel`.

 For the in-lab, you will need to work on one of the items in the list below -- note that this is a different list than the previous lab.
 You will do a second topic for the post-lab.
-You should be prepared to explain the appropriate items from the list to the TA.

 The deliverable for the in-lab is a PDF document named inlab9.pdf.
-It must be in PDF format!
-See [How to convert a file to PDF](../../docs/convert_to_pdf.html) page for details about creating a PDF file.

-In your report, you should explain something from one item in the list in the in-lab report.
+In your report, you should explain something from one item in the list below.
 Note that for the post-lab, you will have to have two of the items fully explained, but you need only get through one for the in-lab.
 Your report would presumably include the code snippets (both C++ and assembly) that you generated during lab, images, screen shots, results, etc.

-Recall that using the `-S` flag with g++ will generate the assembly code.
-You will also want to use the `-S -m64 -mllvm --x86-asm-syntax=intel` flags.
+Recall that using the `-S` flag with clang++ will generate the assembly code.
+You will also want to use the `-S -mllvm --x86-asm-syntax=intel` flags.

 ### Topic List

 For the in-lab, you have to address one topic; either the required one or an optional one.
 For the post-lab, you will have to address two total topics: the one you addressed from the in-lab, and one additional one for the post-lab.
-Note that everybody has to address the dynamic dispatch one, but it is your call whether you do that for the in-lab or the post-lab.

 #### Required ####
-1. Dynamic dispatch: Describe how dynamic dispatch is implemented.
+- Dynamic dispatch: Describe how dynamic dispatch is implemented.
 Note that dynamic dispatch is NOT the same thing as dynamic memory!
 Show this using a simple class hierarchy that includes virtual functions.
 Use more than one virtual function per class.

 #### Optional ####
-1. Inheritance (data layout, construction, and destruction): Create an instance of an object that inherits data members from another class, and also includes data members of its own.
+- Inheritance (data layout, construction, and destruction): Create an instance of an object that inherits data members from another class, and also includes data members of its own.
 Show in memory where data members are laid out in that object.
 Then explain how construction and destruction happens in this class hierarchy.
 Explain what happens when a user-defined object is instantiated and what happens when it goes out of scope.
 What if anything is "destroyed" by the destructor?
 Show this process happening in the assembly code using a simple class hierarchy.
 Point out in the assembly code exactly where the destructors and constructors are getting called.

-2. Optimized code: Compare code generated normally to optimized code.
+- Optimized code: Compare code generated normally to optimized code.
 To create optimized code, you will need to use the `-O2` compiler flag.
 Can you make any guesses as to why the optimized code looks as it does?
 What is being optimized?
 Be sure to show your original sample code as well as the optimized version.
 Try loops and function calls to see what "optimizing" does.
 Be aware that if instructions are "not necessary" to the final output of the program then they may be optimized away completely!
 This does not lead to very interesting comparisons.
 Describe at least four (non-trivial) differences you see between 'normal' code and optimized code.

-3. Templates:  What does the code look like for the instantiation of a simple templated class you wrote?
+- Templates:  What does the code look like for the instantiation of a simple templated class you wrote?
 What if you instantiate the class for different data types, what code is generated then?
 Is it the same or different?
 If the same, why?
 If different, why?
 Compare code for a user-defined templated class or function to a templated class from the STL (e.g. classes such as vectors or functions such as sort).

 ------------------------------------------------------------